tbarrett1200/RequiemAnimation/README.md

-# RequiemAnimation
+# Requiem Concert Display

 # Requirements
-MUST display a an animated grid of square images
+1. MUST display a an animated grid of square images
-MUST provide different image groups which display separately MUST toggle through the different images in the group MUST create visually stimulating animations between images
+2. MUST provide different image groups which display separately
+3. MUST toggle through the different images in the group
+4. MUST create visually stimulating random animations between images

-SHOULD animated smoothly between different groups SHOULD provide randomized animations
+5. MUST animated smoothly between different groups

-# Definitions

-## Groups:
-Collections of images with a common color theme.
-Images are displayed in a grid of squares with a 4x3 grid layout.

-## Group Transition
-When two groups transition, a new set of images and a new color theme is brought in the replace the old own.
-In this case, all squares are shifted to make room for the new ones.

-## Squares
-Come in small, medium, and large.
-Can either contain an image or a solid color.

-## Squares Transitions
-They are able to combine, fracture, and shift

 # Basic Grid Design
 The screen is split into a 4x3 square grid.
 In each grid space, an image is centered and scaled to fill 90% of the grid space.